starship/starship/CONTRIBUTING.md

 3. Make some changes, committing them along the way
 4. When your changes are ready for review, push your branch: `git push origin my-feature-branch`
 5. Create a pull request from your branch to `starship/master`
-6. No need to assign the pull request to anyone, we'll review it when we can.
+6. No need to assign the pull request to anyone, we'll review it when we can
-7. When the changes have been reviewed and approved, someone will merge it.
+7. When the changes have been reviewed and approved, someone will merge it